Nobody likes isolating but in certain cases this is the only way to protect those dearest to you and to avoid infecting others

 - This permit is only valid on the condition that no symptoms that may be consistent with coronavirus have appeared.

-- The isolated person may only leave the isolation site if they feel well and do not have any symptoms that may be consistent with coronavirus (fever of 38 degrees Celsius or higher, coughing, difficulty breathing, loss of taste or smell, muscle fatigue) for at least 48 hours before leaving the isolation site.
+- The isolated person may only leave the isolation site if they feel well and do not have any symptoms that may be consistent with coronavirus (fever of 38 degrees Celsius or higher, coughing, or difficulty breathing) for at least 48 hours before leaving the isolation site.

-In case of symptoms, the isolated person is required to drive a private vehicle to a drive-in site to take a PCR test.
+In case of symptoms, the isolated person is required to drive a private vehicle to a PCR testing site or to an authorized antigen testing site.

 - Masking – Masking is required at all times when outside the isolation site.